 Doesn't cost enough.

-There's that doesn't, they're not, they're not their record profits are not going to be invested in losses.
+Their record profits are not going to be invested in losses.

 The record oil company may have had record profits, but they're not going to invest it in losses.

-And they pretty much pointed out look at forget the oil companies.
+And they pretty much pointed out, look at, forget the oil companies.

-I am just saying I am convinced that whatever you want to chalk up in a global financial crisis, which is basically houses, Fannie Mae, Freddie Mac, and the Democrat Party is basically that.
+I'm just talking about as consumers and as a country and for the auto business, I am just saying I am convinced that whatever you want to chalk up in a global financial crisis, which is basically houses, Fannie Mae, Freddie Mac, and the Democrat Party is basically that.

 If that's led to a global financial crisis, so be it.